pklaus/netio230a/README.md

 This software (netio230a) provides an interface via TCP to control the Koukaam NETIO 230A.
 The software consists of a class to represent the possibilities of the product and example code to show how to use it.
-It also provides a command line tool to switch on and off ports on the NETIO230A.
+It also provides a command line tool to switch on and off ports on the NETIO-230A.
+The latest changes also make it work for the Koukaam NETIO-230B.

 If you have an idea for the software or want to report a bug, let me know via email!